Events & Festivals in Yamanouchi

 Having fallen in love with a beautiful princess, the serpent would disguise himself as a samurai but once discovered, Kurohime’s father forbid the relationship and tried to trick the giant snake.
 Let’s just say the story doesn’t well… culminating in the serpent destroying her father’s castle and Kurohime throwing herself into the pond.

-This low-key local festival takes place of three days and includes the Miss Shiga Kogen competition, traditional performances and fireworks.
+This low-key local festival takes place of three days and includes traditional performances and fireworks.

 SHIGA KOGEN EXTREME TRAIL RUN / October